 Sometimes these will occur unexpectedly, because you are standing in bright sunshine and the rain has occurred several kilometres away.

-The river in this photo, was running very fast and there was a warning sign at the kiosk to not swim. there.
+The river in this photo, was running very fast.
 Though it looks calm on the surface, it’s easy to imagine people being swept away.
 There have been several deaths in the swimming hole caused by the water washing people into the many boulders in the river.

 From the visitors centre, there is a walk of around 2Km each way to the swimming hole but an electric bus operates about every 15 minutes from 8am to 6pm to takes you right to the beginning of the elevated walkway through the lower canopy of the rainforest.
 This walkway is wheel chair accessible and is reasonably flat for most of the distance to the suspension bridge.
 There are also toilets near where the bus drops you off.
 The walk to the suspension bridge takes around 10 minutes.
 There is a longer path of around 2.4Km which takes you further into the forest but it requires more time and is not as well formed.